colosseum-wiot/user-documentation/docs/source/container_mgmt/manage_docker_containers.rst

 4. Press the button "Push" to start the pushing process from the NAS to the Colosseum Docker Registry.

 5. If the image is pushed correctly, a successful green message will appear, and the .tar.gz file in the NAS will be deleted.
 If the push image encounters an error, a red message will tell the user the issue.
-If the user is not able to resolve the error, please, open a new ticket on FreshDesk with the red message displayed.

 Commit an image
 -------------